NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Related Work

-A task closely related to our work, but with an inverse direction, is the automatic generation of clinical notes from doctor-patient conversations~\cite{krishna2020generating, song-summarizing, yim2021towards, Su2022ExtractAA, giorgi2023wanglab, wang2023umass_bionlp, yao2023improving}.
+\textbf{Clinical note and conversations generation:} A task closely related to our work, but with an inverse direction, is the automatic generation of clinical notes from patient-physician conversations~\cite{krishna2020generating, song-summarizing, yim2021towards, Su2022ExtractAA, yao2023improving}.
 Recently, the MEDIQA-Chat 2023 \footnote{https://sites.google.com/view/mediqa2023} introduced tasks in both directions (Dialogue2Note Summarization and Note2Dialogue Generation).
 However, their dataset is either private or limited to less than 2k examples.
-To the best of our knowledge, we are the first to introduce a large-scale publicly available doctor-patient conversation dataset in English, each accompanied by corresponding medical documents, with an average number of utterances exceeding 20 rounds.
-In addition, our extrinsic eval shows that the NoteChat can be used as auxiliary data for Conversation2Note or Note2Conversation tasks and can also be used as a synthetic medical dialogue dataset alone to help medical LLMs' instruction fine-tuning~\cite{huatuogpt-2023, li2023huatuo26m, wang2023huatuo, MedicalGPT-zh, xiong2023doctorglm, zeng2020meddialog}.
+One of the main themes of recent data-centric AI is the synthetic data to overcome privacy concerns~\cite{pereira2022secure,shafquat2022source,mishra2023synthetic}.
+To the best of our knowledge, we are the first to introduce a large-scale publicly available patient-physician conversation dataset in English, each accompanied by corresponding medical documents, with an average number of utterances exceeding 20 rounds.
+In addition, our extrinsic eval shows that the NoteChat can be used as auxiliary data for Conversation2Note or Note2Conversation tasks and can also be used as a synthetic medical dialogue dataset alone to engage patients directly and help clinical documentation~\cite{huatuogpt-2023, li2023huatuo26m, wang2023huatuo, MedicalGPT-zh, xiong2023doctorglm, zeng2020meddialog}.